Recreation Therapy Aide

 ---|---|

-Recreation therapy aides may be trained on the job, but employers generally prefer applicants who have related education and experience.
-For example, they may have experience working in health care facilities or with the elderly.
+Recreation therapy aides may be trained on the job.
+However, employers often prefer applicants who have related education and experience.
+This might include a 2-year diploma as a therapeutic recreation assistant or interdisciplinary therapy assistant, or experience working in a health-care facility or with older people.

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.